Terms and conditions of the Panasonic TOUGHBOOK Partner Programme

-These terms and conditions constitute the entire agreement between Panasonic and the Company in respect of the Company’s participation in the Programs or use of the Programs.
+These terms and conditions constitute the entire agreement between Panasonic and the Company in respect of the Company’s participation in the Programmes or use of the Programmes.

-The Toughbook University is an online, self-assessed learning tool accessed through the Website.
-Available courses include Products and general industry knowledge, products and positioning of selected Partners belonging to the Certified ISV category.
+The TOUGHBOOK University is an online, self-assessed learning tool accessed through the Website.
+Available courses include Products and general industry knowledge, products and positioning of selected Partners.
 Course content is available in both sales, general positioning and technical areas, primarily in English with some courses available in other languages.
-Any person who is registered on the Website may access the Toughbook University, study the e-learning materials and take the tests.
+Any person who is registered on the Website may access the TOUGHBOOK University, study the e-learning materials and take the tests.
 The tests are subject to a minimum pass rate that is set by Panasonic.
 Upon achieving a successful pass a certificate is made available for download and the pass is recorded in the Website.

 A course certificate is held and active for a period of 12 months from the date of successful pass.
 After the 12 month period it expires and the course must be re-taken.

 TOUGHBOOK Champion and TOUGHBOOK Edge Champion status is achieved by holding a set minimum number of current active certifications.
 The number of courses required for champion status may vary and is detailed on the TOUGHBOOK University pages.

 Passing an Edge e-learning counts towards both TOUGHBOOK Champion and TOUGHBOOK Edge Champion status and it is possible to hold TOUGHBOOK Champion status and TOUGHBOOK Edge Champion status simultaneously.